gavincarr/usher/README.md

 Usage
 -----

-    # Help output
-    usher -h

-    # Initialise a new database for your shortener domain
+    # Initialise a new database for the domain you want to use
     usher init example.me

     # Add a mapping with an explicit code (both url+code and code+url work)